Tauqeer-Ahmed-99/AutoPi-Hub/README.md

    - **Step 4**: Add/Create rooms and devices in the mobile app.
    - **Step 5**: Wire the devices according to simple schematic diagrams.
    - **Done**: The home is now automated.

+## Want to Contribute?

+- We welcome contributions!
+If you're interested in improving Control Nest, follow these steps:

+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature/feature-name or bug/bug-name`).
+3. Make your changes and commit them (`git commit -m 'added: feature name' or 'resolved: bug name'`).
+4. Push to the branch (`git push origin feature/feature-name or bug/bug-name`).
+5. Open a pull request.

+- Please check the issues section for existing bugs or features you'd like to work on.

+## License

+- This project is licensed under the MIT License.
+See the LICENSE file for more details.